TomByrne/IllustratorSmartExport/README.md

 - File name pattern allows for full flexibility of output file names.
 - Can optionally export full Artboard images as well as individual layer images.
 - Can Load/Save/Import/Export settings.
-- Has a feature to 'rerun last export' (CC only)
+- Has a feature to 'Run Again' (CC only)

 ### Current Formats: